LukasLohoff/ERCsimilarity/README.md

 ### Installation

 Build:

 	cd ercsimilarity

 	npm install

 	cd geohash_generator

 	mvn clean compile assembly:single

 After this make sure the path to your *geohash_generator* JAR matches the path in the extraction script `extract_all.R` on line

 ### Usage

-Note: The steps 0 - 2 are optional and can be skipped by directly providing JSON files with the extracted *functions*, *dependencies*, *variable_names* and *geohashes*
+Note: The steps 0), 1) and 2) are optional and can be skipped by directly providing JSON files with the extracted *functions*, *dependencies*, *variable_names* and *geohashes*

 0) Get a set of research papers including source code and spatial data and prepare them in the same way as the papers in the `inputPapers` directory.